PanamaForestGEO/DroneCodeBCIwide/workflow.md

 # Full workflow
 Below is the complete list of steps for processing drone data as part of a spectral and structural analysis.
-Currently (Nov 2023) the workflow below is run using a mix of coding languages and software applications.
+Currently (Dec 2023) the workflow below is run using a mix of coding languages and software applications.
 Eventually, our goal is to convert this to a single coding language.

 |Step # | Task | Protocol or script name | Software
 |---|---|---|---|